 Annually, the District will conduct a physical fitness assessment of students in grades 3-8 as well as any student at the high school level enrolled in a Texas Essential Knowledge and Skills (TEKS) based course for which they earn a physical education graduation credit, this includes any student enrolled in a physical education substitute course.
-The assessment instrument is the Fitnessgram Assessment, which evaluates body composition, aerobic capacity, muscular strength and endurance, trunk extensor strength and flexibility and flexibility.
-At the end of the school year, a parent may submit a written request to the campus Principal to obtain the results of his or her child's physical fitness assessment conducted during the school year.
+The physical fitness assessment, which evaluates body composition, aerobic capacity, muscular strength and endurance, trunk extensor strength and flexibility and flexibility.
+At the end of the school year, a parent may submit a written request to the campus principal to obtain the results of his or her child's physical fitness assessment conducted during the school year.